Section 375: Plot

-Insisting that it is a case of an affair gone sour, Tarun points out that the law does not regard consensual physical relations as rape.
-Hiral argues that though a couple may have had a consensual relationship in the past, any subsequent sexual encounter without consent of the girl is rape.
-The case disputes the legal provisions of the penal code's section 375 that defines conditions under which a sexual offence can be defined as rape.
+Insisting the case is simply an affair gone sour, Tarun points out that the law does not classify consensual physical relations as rape.
+Hiral counters that even if a couple shared prior consensual intimacy, any subsequent sexual encounter without explicit consent constitutes rape.
+The case directly disputes the legal provisions of Section 375 of the Indian Penal Code, which defines the strict conditions of the offense.